The 10 Best National Park Adventures With Kids

 These hikes and others range widely in distance, difficulty, and gut-churning excitement quotient, and comfort level doesn’t always correlate directly with age.
-Stop in at a park visitor center for information about these hikes, including current conditions; rangers can let you know when to avoid some of them.
+Stop in the park visitor center for information about these hikes, including current conditions; rangers can let you know when to avoid some of them.

-See all of my stories about Zion, including this Ask Me post suggesting top dayhikes in the Southwest (including aforementioned trails in Zion), and “One Incomparable Place: Hiking and Backpacking in Zion National Park.”
+See all of my stories about Zion, including this Ask Me post suggesting top dayhikes in the Southwest (including aforementioned trails in Zion), and “The Best Hiking and Backpacking in Zion National Park.”

 #2 Stand Beneath Yosemite’s Waterfalls and Hike Half Dome

 Yosemite Valley and its surrounding high country was an early inspiration for creating a system of national parks, and the source of that inspiration becomes clearer when you explore beyond the Valley’s busy roads, hiking to its justifiably world-famous waterfalls and the summit of one of Yosemite’s iconic landmarks, Half Dome.